spatie/laravel-query-builder/docs/features/including-relationships.md

 ---

 The `include` query parameter will load any Eloquent relation or relation count on the resulting models.
-By default, no includes are allowed.
-All includes must be explicitly specified using `allowedIncludes()`.
+All includes must be explicitly allowed using `allowedIncludes()`.
+This method takes an array of relationship names or `AllowedInclude` instances.

-For more advanced use cases, custom includes can be used.
+For more advanced use cases, custom includes can be used using `AllowedInclude::custom()`.

 ```php
 // GET /users?include=posts